2ND GRADE BASKETBALL LEAGUE - Winter 2022

 Volunteer coaches will lead a 10-15 minute practice followed by an informal game that includes two, 10 minute halves (WP&R staff will officiate).
-Game scores will not be kept and teams will likely be coed.
+Game scores will not be kept and teams will be coed.
 The informal games will be an exciting opportunity for the children to practice the skills they have learned.
 “Man to Man” defense will be the only defense allowed in this league so children have a chance to work on their individual defensive skills.
-The five-week league will be held on Sunday afternoons starting February 3rd with game times from 1pm - 5pm.
+The five-week league will be held on Saturday mornings starting February 5th.
 No other practices are held outside of these scheduled times.
-The league schedule with team rosters will be available on this webpage by January 29th.
+The league schedule with team rosters will be available on this webpage on or before February 1st.

 All equipment will be provided.

 Youth participating in Wahoo Parks and Recreation youth sports are required to wear two uniform t-shirts, one blue and one red.
 The playing schedule dictates which color shirt to wear for each practice/game.
 These shirts are used for all youth sport programs and are available in a variety of youth and adult sizes and can be purchased at the Civic Center for $6 each.